Struggling to find a stylish and practical hallway finish? Try hallway panelling ideas say the experts as there's a style to suit every home

 Coat pegs and alcoves for storing boots make this hallway look more dynamic but is also very practical (Image credit: Alternative Flooring)

-"Coat hooks or rails can be added discreetly to wall panels for a clean, organised look," explains Jessica Davis from LL Company.
+"Coat hooks or rails can be added discreetly to wall panels for a clean, organised look," explains Jessica Davis, founder of LL Company.
 These clever additions keep the hallway clutter-free while also turning everyday items into part of your décor.

 For a more tailored look, consider positioning the hooks within the panelled sections for a built-in feel.
 Not only does this make everyday items easy to access, but it also helps turn those items – like colourful coats or patterned bags – into a part of the design.
 This small but impactful detail works especially well in busy households where keeping the hallway tidy is key.
 Plus, it’s a great way to maximise wall space in narrower hallways, ensuring everything has a place without adding bulky furniture.